 “She challenges those boundaries,” says Fricker.
 “We’re in the age of gender fluidity.
 I think she speaks from, and to that, culture in an interesting way.”

-The Circus and its Others conference was held in Montreal July 15 to 17, 2016.
+The Circus and its Others conference will be held in Montreal July 15 to 17.